THE BATTLE OF UHUD

 BACK⇒ Return to Table of contents

-We have credible narrations that shed light on this fact that has been overlooked by many.
-Ibn A’tham[2] mentions that among those who remained steadfast on Islam in al Yamamah was Thumamah ibn Uthal,[3] who was one of the well-known men of Banu Hanifah.
-Therefore, people gathered around him when they learned about Khalid’s radiya Llahu ‘anhu march towards them, as he was one of their seniors, intelligent, understanding, had a good sense of judgment, and he was against Musaylimah in his apostasy.
-One of the things he said to those who followed Musaylimah:
+We have credible narrations that shed light on this fact that have been overlooked by many.
+Ibn A’tham mentions that among those who remained steadfast on Islam in al Yamamah was Thumamah ibn Uthal[2] radiya Llahu ‘anhu, one of the well-known men of the Banu Hanifah.
+Therefore, people gathered around him when they learned about Khalid’s radiya Llahu ‘anhu march towards them, as he was one of their seniors, was intelligent and understanding, had a good sense of judgment, and opposed Musaylimah in his apostasy.
+One of the things he said to those who followed Musaylimah was:

-Alas, O Banu Hanifah, listen to my words, you will be guided, and obey my order, you will be rightly guided, and know that Muhammad was a prophet sent, there is no doubt in his prophethood, while Musaylimah is a lying man.
-Do not be deceived by his speech and his lies, for you have heard the Qur’an that Muhammad salla Llahu ‘alayhi wa sallam came with from his Lord when it says:
+Alas, O Banu Hanifah!
+Listen to my words, you will be guided, and obey my order, you will be rightly guided.
+Know that Muhammad was a prophet sent—there is no doubt in his prophethood—while Musaylimah is a lying man.
+Do not be deceived by his speech and his lies, for you have heard the Qur’an that Muhammad came with from his Lord when it says:

 فأين هذا الكلام من كلام مسيلمة الكذاب فانظروا في أموركم ولا يذهبن هذا عنكم ألا وإني خارج إلى خالد بن الوليد في ليلتي هذه طالبا منه الأمان على نفسي ومالي وأهلي وولدي